 - Clearly define each employee’s role in delivering your brand promise

-- Develop an ongoing employee communications plan, including newsletters, social media posts, events, internal PR, etc.
+- Develop an ongoing employee communications plan, including newsletters, social media posts, events, internal PR, internal and external signage, etc.

 For Your Employee Recruitment: